Greece in Winter: 5 Reasons Why it’s the Best Time to Go

 Safer weather

 Greek winter is probably no beach lover’s idea of “good weather”.
 There’s no denying, however, that (aside from the freak snowstorm), Greece in winter is a lot safer.
 Temperatures in summer can exceed 40 degrees in summer, and there’s next to no shade at the top of the Acropolis, in the Ancient Agora or on Lycabettus Hill.
-The authorities went as far as closing the Acropolis at midday during a heatwave in 2023.
+The authorities went as far as closing the Acropolis at midday during heatwaves in 2023 and 2024.
 Heat stroke is a real risk with all that smooth marble reflecting the sun’s rays.
 Waiting shoulder-to-shoulder with other sweaty people in queues to board cable cars or climb slopes is no-one’s idea of fun.

 Lower prices